albertoursino/graphs-comparison/README.md

 **Libraries**: NetworkX, Pandas, Numpy, Matplotlib, [...]

-**Machine for experiments**: Ryzen 2600x, RTX 3060, 16GB of RAM, >100GB of disk space.
+**Machine for experiments**: We have a computer with the following hardware: Ryzen 2600x, RTX 3060, 16GB of RAM and >100GB of disk space.
 We will probably run the code on the [IntelliJ IDEA](https://www.jetbrains.com/idea/) environment.

 ## Algorithms